 It's difficult to know what to do after receiving a simple assault charge.
 Many who have been charges with disorderly conduct, simple battery, or another simple assault charge, do nothing, in the hopes that the court will look favorably on the case.
 Unfortunately, without the right legal representation, the chances are good that you could be convicted of a crime.
-If you live in New Hampshire, you can count on criminal defense attorney, Ryan Russman to protect your rights at all costs.
+If you live in New Hampshire, you can count on criminal defense attorneys, Ryan Russman and Alex Yiokarinis to protect your rights at all costs.

 Understand the Laws Surrounding Simple Battery or Simple Assault